Police corruption: United States

+Uzbekistan

 Venezuela

 Venezuela's corruption includes widespread corruption in the police force.
 Criminologists and experts have stated that low wages and lack of police supervision has been attributed to police corruption.
 Many victims are afraid to report crimes to the police because many officers are involved with criminals and may bring even more harm to the victims.
 Human Rights Watch has reported that the "police commit one of every five crimes" and that thousands of people have been killed by police officers acting with impunity; only 3% of officers have been charged in cases against them.
 The Metropolitan Police force in Caracas was so corrupt that it was disbanded and was even accused of assisting in many of the 17,000 kidnappings.

 The Corruption Perceptions Index, produced annually by the NGO Transparency International (TNI) ranked Venezuela among the most corrupt countries in the world A 2013 survey by TNI in 2013 found that 68% of those believed that the government's efforts to fight corruption were ineffective; a majority of those surveyed said the government's effort against corruption were ineffective, that corruption had increased from 2007 to 2010, and perceived political parties, the judiciary, the parliament and the police to be the institutions most affected by corruption.